plnh/dbt_project/README.md

   *Final models for Tableau dashboards
 ![image](https://github.com/user-attachments/assets/99b2e0a6-237b-4681-ae01-d69b01d73ba6)

+## Benefits
+* Informed how much the asset worth in real time (aka how many year still I can retire)
+* Store historical data of  for trend analysis
+* Free

+### Other Requirements

+* No cost or low cost
+* Keep manual task as minimal
 ## Next Steps
 * Visualize the trend on Tableau (not yet done)
 * Confirgue Dim_date & gold_live (stag&Int) as incremental